Please visit www.29dayslater.com for complete details.

 29 Days Later Film Project

 After taking a comprehensive Saturday Film Class taught by Director of Photography Michelle Farrell, they set out to create a film project for their fellow classmates and friends that would encourage filmmakers to get their ideas to screen in a way that didn't require large doses of caffeine and all-nighters.
-Dawn and Dean's goal is to provide a fun competition and screening for filmmakers of all abilities.
+Dawn and Dean's goal is to provide a fun competition and screening for filmmakers of all abilities, whether you're a pro or just starting out.
 It is their hope that this contest produces a number of entries that are fit for film festivals and even possible distribution.
 Filmmakers who participate will retain the rights to their films.